runeharlyk/SpotMicroESP32-Leika/docs/3_software.md

 # Software

-The robots firmware is built using platform io using the arduino framework over ESP-IDF.
+The robot's firmware is built using PlatformIO with the Arduino framework over ESP-IDF.

 ## Prerequisites